Economy > Trade Stats: compare key data on Egypt & United Kingdom

 - With US > US imports of parts for civilian aircraft per 1000: US imports of parts for civilian aircraft, USD Thousands, 2004.
 Figures expressed per thousand population for the same year.

-- With US > US > Exports of military aircraft > Complete per 1000: US exports of military aircraft, complete, USD Thousands, 2004.
+- With US > US imports of automotive tires and tubes per 1000: US imports of automotive tires and tubes, USD Thousands, 2004.
 Figures expressed per thousand population for the same year.

 - With US > US imports of finished textile industrial supplies per million: US imports of finished textile industrial supplies, USD Thousands, 2004.
 Figures expressed per million population for the same year.